 Comfort: A clear technical advantage for the Softail

-The Softail's monoshock suspension can absorb bumps more efficiently because it works progressively and is better tuned.
-At the same time, more modern engines and mounts reduce noticeable vibrations.
+The Softail’s monoshock suspension can absorb bumps more efficiently because it works progressively and is better tuned.
+At the same time, more modern engines and mountings reduce noticeable vibrations.

-The Dyna transmits more of the road – which can be desirable, but also becomes more tiring on long journeys.
-Physically, this simply means more energy is transferred to the rider instead of being "consumed" by the chassis.
+The Dyna transmits more of the road – which can be desired but also becomes more tiring on long rides.
+Physically, this simply means: more energy is passed on to the rider instead of being "consumed" by the suspension.

 👉 Result:

-- Softail has a clear advantage on long journeys
+- Softail clearly has the advantage on long distances

-An often overlooked point is the technical basis.
+A point often overlooked is the technical basis.

 The Dyna was built until 2017 and is based on an older platform.
-Softail models, on the other hand, are now the foundation of modern Harley model series and use the newer engine generation.
+The Softail models, on the other hand, are today the foundation of the modern Harley series and use the newer engine generation.

-These engines operate more efficiently, generate fewer unwanted vibrations, and are generally better matched to the chassis.
-This further contributes to the quieter and more stable handling characteristics of the Softail.
+These engines work more efficiently, produce fewer unwanted vibrations, and are overall better matched to the suspension.
+This additionally contributes to the smoother and more stable riding characteristics of the Softail.

 After all the technical differences, the decision can be broken down quite clearly: